-Job site safety is an ever-present issue that is a constant threat in any environment and in any walk of life.
-The greatest way to prevent accidents is to train people how to reduce the risk to zero or how to put controls in place that will limit the possibility of an accident.
+Job site safety is an ever-present issue that is a constant threat in any environment and any walk of life.
+The greatest way to prevent accidents is to train people on how to reduce the risk to zero or how to put controls in place that will limit the possibility of an accident.
 Workplace mishaps can be dramatically reduced with the correct mindset and attitude by recognizing four common errors that open the door to injury:

 1) Rushing